-BitClout founder @diamondhands reveals himself and explains why social media as we know it is dead
+BitClout founder ‘Diamondhands’ reveals himself and explains why social media as we know it is dead

 For example, a lot of the top profiles have hundreds of thousands, if not over a million, dollars that have accrued to their profiles from all that economic activity of people investing in them, with the hope that they join.
 So the decision to allow people to engage with the money and the features on those profiles, is what people thought was controversial.
 But we did it because there’s just so much value for them to capture.
 For every 10 people who claim their profile, it’s less than one who asks to have it removed or to have it hidden from BitClout.
 I don’t know of any social network where you have $100,000 just kind of built up before you’ve even joined.

 So it’s controversial, but I don’t know.
 What matters is when your heart’s in the right place.
-You’re trying to do a net positive thing.
+You’re trying to do a net-positive thing.
 By the way, I never expected that people would be upset about it.

 Which influencers are seeing the most traction on BitClout?

-What’s your vision for the future of social cryptocurriences?
+What’s your vision for the future of social cryptocurrencies?

 The future of social media is taking all the content and making it open so anyone can build on top of it, like a utility.
-Rather than what it is today which is a privately-controlled, walled garden by just a couple of companies.
+Rather than what it is today which is a privately controlled, walled garden by just a couple of companies.
 The value of that is tremendous, because when the data is open, when the content is open, anyone in the world can build their own feed, their own curation of it.
 For example, if you like sports content, you could have a social feed curated by ESPN, which you can’t have today because Facebook would never allow that.
 Or Politico can curate a social feed.
 Again, that’s not possible, because Instagram doesn’t allow other people to access their data.
 We’re going to bring competition and innovation back to social media.

 Another example is that people in other countries can create localized feeds.
 So today, Silicon Valley basically creates all of the feeds for the entire world.
 If you’re using Twitter in India, a Silicon Valley person essentially wrote code for that.
 When I was at Google as an engineer, we had an Indian American who barely spoke Hindi working on the cricket experience for literally a billion people on the Google Cricket [platform].
 An Indian American sitting next to me who doesn’t really speak the language was fully in charge of it.
 That’s going to change when all the data’s open and anyone can build on top of it.
 Suddenly someone in the actual country can build the actual experience, whereas today they don’t have access.
 That’s really the dream.